Procedure 5.22.1, Acceptable Use of Computers and Information Technology Resources

 All employees of Minnesota State Colleges and Universities are subject to Minnesota Statutes, §43A.38, the code of ethics for employees in the executive branch and System Procedure 1C.0.1, Employee Code of Conduct.
 In addition, employees are expected to use the traditional communication rules of reasonableness, respect, courtesy, and common sense when using system information technology.

 Subpart A. Personal use.

-- Personal use of system-owned cellular devices is not allowed.
-See System Procedure 5.22.2 Cellular and Other Mobile Computing Devices.
+- Personal use of system-owned cellular devices is governed by System Procedure 5.22.2 Cellular and Other Mobile Computing Devices.

-- In accordance with Minnesota Statutes, §43A.38, subdivision 4, system employees may make reasonable use of system information technology for personal communications as long as the use is in accordance with state law, Board policy and system procedure, and the use, including the value of employee time spent, does not result in an incremental cost to the state, or results in an incremental cost that is so small as to make accounting for it unreasonable or administratively impracticable, as determined by the system.
-Reasonable use means use consistent with this procedure.
+- In accordance with Minnesota Statutes, §43A.38, subdivision 4, system employees may use system information technology for personal communications as long as the use is in accordance with state law, Board policy and system procedure, including system procedure 5.22.2, and the use, including the value of employee time spent, does not result in an incremental cost to the state, or results in an incremental cost that is so small as to make accounting for it unreasonable or administratively impracticable, as determined by the system.

 Subpart B. Union activities.
 In the interest of maintaining effective labor-management relationships and efficient use of state time and resources, system e-mail accounts may be used by employee representatives of the union for certain union activities, in accordance with state policy and/or the provisions of applicable collective bargaining agreements.

 System-owned property or services, including the e-mail system, may not be used for political activities, fund-raising, campaigning for union office, union organizing activities, or solicitation of employees for union membership.